123usef/django-blog/README.md

 forbidden words.

-*When Admin clicks on Users Link,
+* When Admin clicks on Users Link
-* it would list all the users, in case The user is also an admin, his row will be colored red.
+* it would list all the users
+  in case The user is also an admin, his row will be colored red.
 Else it will be a normal row.
 Or display is Admin equals to True.
 * For normal users, there should be a button that enables the admin to either lock or unlock this user from logging into the system.
 * And for the Admin users, this button is not available So, an admin cannot lock another admin.